1egoman/react-admin-contraption/filteroff-example/README.md

 1. Put `admin` into `src` of a next.js project
 2. Put `filteroff-example/datamodels.tsx` into `src` of the same next.js project
 2. Put `filteroff-example/admin` into `src/pages/admin` of a next.js project
+3. Put `@import '@radix-ui/colors/gray.css';` into some css file that gets loaded when the app starts
-3. Run `json-server -p 3003 filteroff-example/filteroff.json` to start the local rest server thing
+4. Run `json-server -p 3003 filteroff-example/filteroff.json` to start the local rest server thing
-4. Start the next app and go to `/admin`
+5. Start the next app and go to `/admin`